-Pico Veleta, Spain, is the highest road in Europe
+Pico Veleta, Spain, the highest road in Europe.

 THE NUMBER SEVEN MOST DIFFICULT CLIMB IN THE WORLD.
 It is not often that we are blessed to climb “The” of anything, whether it be the “hardest,” the “longest,” the “steepest,” or, in this case the “highest.”
 Yet we can honestly claim that Pico is a “The” climb: The highest paved road in all of Europe -- now that’s saying something!
 And it’s not just high, it’s H A R D!

 THE SECOND HIGHEST BIKE CLIMB IN EUROPE

 Col des Gentianes is the 40th ranked bike climb in the world.

 We finish this climb at a crazy 2,897 meters/9,504’.